solid/solidproject.org/pages/glossary/glossary.md

 A Triple is an RDF statement.
 RDF statements take the form of short sentences asserting that thingA is in some relationship with thingB.
 Each statement (triple) has three parts : a **subject** (thingA), a **predicate** (the relationship), and an **object** (thingB).

 ### Turtle
+Turtle is serialization format for expressing data in the Resource Description Framework (RDF).
+Most specs in the Solid ecosystem require resources to be available at least in Turtle serialization.

 ### WAC
-Web Access Control
+Web Access Control is a decentralized cross-domain access control system [specification](https://solid.github.io/web-access-control-spec/).

 ### WebID
 A WebID is a universal identifier that uniquely identifies you wherever you go.
 After getting a WebID, you can login once and have that login and WebID recognized anywhere that uses Solid.
 It's easy to have more than one WebID and they are anonymous by default.
+See also [the WebID specifications](https://www.w3.org/2005/Incubator/webid/spec/).

 ### Write Access Permission